chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 ![Landing](img/image33.png)

-After a user successfully logs in using the authentication provider (Google) for the first time, they are prompted to associate their account with the PCDC Data Portal.
+After successfully loggin in with Google for the first time, users are prompted to associate their account with the PCDC Data Portal.

 Registration of an account with the PCDC Data Portal requires users to provide their email (supplied by the authentication provider), first name, last name, and institutional affiliation (e.g. University of California Berkeley).
 Registration also requires that users read and acknowledge agreement with the [PCDC Privacy Notice](PcdcPrivacyNotice.md), the [PCDC Terms and Conditions](TermsAndConditions.md), and the [Acceptable Use Policy](AcceptableUsePolicy.md).

 ![Registration](img/image5.png)